johnmatula/career-day/README.md

 ## Format of the presentation
 One of my goals is to show how easy it is to start playing around with HTML and CSS.
 To do so, I start with a mostly finished site but have some gaps that I want to fill with the last remaining content.
 The stylesheet applied to the page is pretty minimal so that I can be earnest when I say that a website is mostly just this.

+I only have 30 minutes for this presentation, and with all the actual content I need to cover, the amount of HTML and CSS covered is really minimal.
+(It reminds me of the pace of a cooking show but around frontend technologies. 😅)

 Just like the presentation, then, there are two directories in this project: an `unfinished` one for the site that I start out with, and a `finished` one for what I end up with.
 The `finished` one includes extra comments to call out any spots where I had to compromise a bit (so that I wasn’t jumping around files so much).

-I have 30 minutes for this presentation, so it skews more toward content than it does toward in-depth looks at frontend technologies.
-There are a bunch of points to cover

 ## Content on the site
 I use the site to describe a little bit of what I do, how I got to my current professional spot, and how those just starting out can start to build up their own website skills.